 Players can expect fair games and feel safe in the knowledge that their account information and player funds are secure.
 The site offers the following poker variations with stakes for every bankroll level:

 Michigan players can currently access an exclusive USPoker no purchase offer for a free $20 Gold Coin package just for signing up or a $40 package for depositing $20.
 Click below to start the process:

 Which other poker brands will offer online poker in Michigan?

-Michigan offers another big opportunity for online poker operators and expect some considerable interest from the big players.
-Other international brands like GG Poker or Run It Once Poker might also be interested as the US online poker market continues to expand.
+International brands like GG Poker or Run It Once Poker might also be interested as the US online poker market continues to expand.